 Many theories attempt to explain why so many men are avoiding college.
-Whereas some experts attribute this enrollment trend to biologically based developmental differences, others claim that men are more likely to abandon the traditional college route in favor of vocational training.
+Whereas some experts attribute this enrollment trend to biologically based developmental differences, others claim men are more likely to abandon the traditional college route in favor of vocational training.

 Unfortunately, higher college enrollment numbers don't necessarily ensure higher pay for women.
-According to the Social Security Administration, women with bachelor's degrees make roughly the same lifetime earnings as men with high school diplomas, and they make about $1 million less than men with bachelor's degrees.
+According to the Social Security Administration, women with bachelor's degrees make roughly the same lifetime earnings as men with high school diplomas, and about $1 million less than men with bachelor's degrees.

 Number of College Students by Race/Ethnicity